 Collisions involving commercial trucks, or other large freight carriers, often are more severe than ordinary car accidents and may inflict serious injuries.
-Personal injuries resulting from these accidents commonly include serious neck injury, back injury, closed head injury, brain injury, spine or spinal chord injury, shoulder injury, internal injuries, and fractured bones.
+Personal injuries resulting from these accidents commonly include serious neck injury, back injury, closed head injury, brain injury, spine or spinal cord injury, shoulder injury, internal injuries, and fractured bones.
 All too often trucking accidents involve fatalities.
-If you have been a victim of a trucking accident contact of highly skilled and proven Clarksville truck accidents lawyer.
+If you have been a victim of a trucking accident contact a highly skilled and proven Clarksville truck accidents attorney.

 Statistics Regarding Commercial Trucks